Xetibo/ReSet-Doc/sections/introduction.typ

 constraints.

-As such, this thesis will include work on the original implementation in order to facilitate the basis for a plugin system.
+As such, this thesis will include work on the original implementation in order to facilitate the basis for a reliable plugin system.
 // animations
 // Furthermore, ReSet will add animations to improve its user experience which
 // helps to better understand the flow of the application, attend to accessibility